Over the decades, cars have become a lot safer. Accidents have reduced a lot over the years as technology has improved.

 However, automobile accidents are still one of the primary causes of death in many countries, including the US.

 Technology may reduce the number of deaths, but there is no substitute for developing safe driving habits.
-Safe driving techniques not only keeps you safe but also keeps others on the road safe.
+Safe driving techniques keep you safe and keep others on the road safe.

 Here are some defensive driving techniques that can help you get home unharmed.